 Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

-Safety and security issues concern both transportation modes and terminals that can be either a target for terrorism, a vector to conduct illegal activities, and even a form of warfare.
+Safety and security issues concern both transportation modes and terminals that can be either a target for terrorism, a vector to conduct illegal activities, or even a form of warfare.

 1. A New Context in Transport Security

 The issue of theft has been one of the most severe problems confronting all types of freight terminals, especially where high-value goods are being handled.
 Docks have particularly been seen as places where organized crime has established control over local labor unions, particularly in the first half of the 20th century.
 With containerization, theft at port terminals declined substantially as the contents of containers remained hidden from those handling them.
 Further, access to freight terminals and distribution centers has been increasingly restricted, with workers screening and the deployment of security personnel helping control thefts.
-The majority of cargo thefts now take place during transit and when vehicles are parked in rest areas or on the streets.
-Thefts occurring in warehouses and at terminals are less common, but still significant.
+Most cargo thefts now occur during transit and when vehicles are parked in rest areas or streets.
+Thefts occurring in warehouses and terminals are less common but still significant.

 The foundation of transport security includes several dimensions and potential measures: